ietf-rats-wg/eat/draft-ietf-rats-eat.md

        n   Total possible population
        k   Actual population

-However, for the very large values involve here, this formula requires floating point precession higher than commonly available in calculators and SW so this simple approximation is used.
+However, for the very large values involved here, this formula requires floating point precession higher than commonly available in calculators and SW so this simple approximation is used.
 See {{BirthdayAttack}}.